Urkaz/urkaz.github.io/assets/data/games/ronin-hood-sisters.md

 ### Map tool

-The Map Tool is an Engine module that contains all code that provides the designers with a tool to create the different parts of the world (called "Presets" in our game, consisting on individual buildings made of multiple chunks).
+The Map Tool is an Engine module that includes all the code needed to give designers a way to build the different parts of the game world, called "Presets" in our project, which are essentially individual buildings composed of multiple chunks.

-Using a cutom button in the editor toolbar, the designers could open the tool, which opened two editor tabs containing on editor widget each:
+By clicking a custom button added to the editor toolbar, designers could open the tool, which launched two editor tabs, each with its own editor widget:

-- The first one of the tabs contains a full list of the Tiles existing in the Tiles Data table mentioned earlier in the Tiles from Data section, being each tile a button with a visual representation of the mesh with all its default materials.
-Clickin on a Tile spawns it in the editor viewport as an actor.
+- One tab showed a complete list of the Tiles from the Data Table mentioned earlier (see "Data-Driven Tiles").
+Each Tile appeared as a button with a visual preview of its mesh and default materials.
+Clicking on one would spawn it as an actor in the editor viewport.
-- The other one contains multiple useful controls for manipulating the spawned tiles, the current selection and teir visibility.
-It also allows loading, saving and deleting presets from the data table.
+- The other tab provided various tools for manipulating the spawned Tiles, managing the current selection, and adjusting visibility.
+It also allowed designers to load, save, and delete Presets from the Data Table.

 <gallery>
     /img/games/screenshots/rhs/maptool.png | Two new tabs are opened when using the Map Tool.
 One in the left with different tools and controls.
 One in the bottom panel with a list of all existing Tiles.